What Is 1:2 Leverage?

 Conclusion

-1:2 leverage is a choice that many new forex traders and crypto traders choose to get the best of both worlds when it comes to profits and risk.
+1:2 leverage is a choice that many forex traders and crypto traders make to balance buying power with manageable risk exposure.

 Many traders look at 1:2 leverage as a way to observe how margin reacts to volatility.
 It does not remove risk, and it does not guarantee controlled losses, because funding fees, liquidation thresholds, and rapid price spikes can override a stop order.